 Only two more articles to go

 Writing a series of 7 weekly articles seemed like a great idea in beginning.
-But even though I've taken the majority of the information from my Beginner's Guide, it's still been a lot more work than I anticipated.
+But even though I've taken the majority of the information from my Beginner's Guide to Small Travel Trailers, it's still been a lot more work than I anticipated.
 I hope you're enjoying what I've written and picking up a few new ideas that you can use in your own travels.

 Let me stress once again the importance of understanding the risks associated with electrical problems at campgrounds.
 If this is new to you, please be sure to read my article that I referenced above, and take the steps to be prepared.
 I've heard so many sad stories that could have been prevented.

 Other than that, thanks for taking the time to read what I've written.
 And as always, drop me a note if you have any questions.